 The first rule is to give disagreements an honoured place – the meeting room.
 If disagreements are kept professional, they will rarely spill into the group dynamics.

 Remember this is one of your key roles.
 If disagreements are getting personal or out of hand you have to step in promptly and speak to the people involved.
-If you find this difficult assertiveness training will be very helpful.
+If you find this difficult confidence classes will be very helpful.